tapis-project/documentation/source/technical/jobs.rst

 Each *sourceUrls* entry is a location from which data is copied to the *targetDir*.
 In Posix systems each URL can reference a file or a directory.
 In the latter case, the complete directory subtree is transferred.
 All URLs recognized by the Tapis Files_ service can be used (*tapislocal* is not recognized by Files).

 The *targetDir* is the directory into which all *sourceUrls* are copied.
 The *targetDir* is always rooted at the *ExecSystemInputDir* and if *targetDir* is "*" or not specified, then it is assigned *ExecSystemInputDir*.
 The simple name of each *sourceUrls* entry is the destination name used in *targetDir*.
 Use different JobFileInputArrays with different targetDir's if name conflicts between *sourceUrls* entries exist.

+The *envKey* provides an easy way to insert the *targetDir* into the runtime environment of an application under a user-specified label.
+The *envKey* string is used as the name of an environment variable that Jobs makes accessible to executing applications.
+The environment variable's value is the *targetDir*.  *envKey* can only contain alphanumerics and underscore (_) and it's first character cannot be a number.

 The optional *notes* field can contain any valid user-specified JSON object.